khandaniyal/TheGameOfLife/README.md

 With the help of **``Trello``** we have been assigning each member a role.
 Not to mention some of us had some agreements or commitments to do regarding our interaction towards our group members.
 Somone said to improve his social interacion/skills and try to talk with different members of the team which I am quite suprised beacuse he actually did, so props to him.

+**Our last sprint**
+--

+Currently we have some flaws in our project and a lot of the features are not done.
+We had some issues when refactoring our code which was miraculosly running when extending from JLabel and extending from JFrame.
+We managed to mnake an independent version of this game based in a terminal, therefore this version's rules of the game are working correctly.
+Also we designed a login interface using JWsing for the frontend and SQLite JDBC for the backend.
+We had some trouble here and there when working with some of our mates (in terms of effort) but still we have a lot to learn.

 **Link to our Board.**
 --